What Is Neighborhood Watch?

 - Protect yourself, your family, and your property,

 - Protect your neighbor’s family and property, and

 - Identify crime and disorder problems in your area and work with Martin Police Department personnel to solve them.

 How to Start a Neighborhood Watch

 First, talk with your neighbors to determine if there is an interest in forming a Neighborhood Watch group in your area.
-If the interest is there, contact Captain Don Teal to find out how to schedule your first meeting.
-Captain Don Teal can be reached at 731-587-5355 or email.
+If the interest is there, contact Chief Don Teal to find out how to schedule your first meeting.
+Chief Don Teal can be reached at 731-587-5355 or email.

 Maintaining a Neighborhood Watch